 Women make up 51% of the world’s population.
 And yet, for decades, women’s health has taken a back seat in the medical industry.
 Historically, studies were based on male anatomy because hormones were seen as confounding variables.
 But that’s beginning to change, thanks to the concerted efforts of researchers and medical professionals around the world committed to addressing the gender gap in health.

-Why attend this webinar?
+Why watch this recording?

-In this hour-long, interactive webinar, you will hear from two researchers leading the charge in women’s health sciences, and gain insight into the history of women’s exclusion from biomedical research and the detrimental consequences of the subsequent biases in the field.
+In this hour-long webinar, you will hear from two researchers leading the charge in women’s health sciences, and gain insight into the history of women’s exclusion from biomedical research and the detrimental consequences of the subsequent biases in the field.
 What needs to change to close the knowledge gaps in women’s health?
 And, what is the expected timeline for this progress to be achieved?

 You will hear about Bronwyn Graham’s research, focusing on the effects and novel discoveries of female sex hormones on mental health.
 You will also hear from Francesca E Duncan about her work on reproductive age, specifically with a focus on the menopause and women’s biological clock.
-Due to time-zone issues, Bronwyn Graham’s section will be a pre-recorded presentation.
+Due to time-zone issues, Bronwyn Graham’s section is a pre-recorded presentation.

 Individuals with technical experience in the field and those interested in the wider medical sciences will find this webinar insightful.
 This event appeals to not just women, but anyone with an interest in equality and fair representation within the medical sciences.